Hi,

 How will I get paid for my claim?

-We work on a reimbursement basis, so we will reimburse you for our part of any approved claim by depositing the amount directly to your account or through Venmo.
+We work on a reimbursement basis, so we will reimburse you for our part of any approved claim by depositing the amount directly to your account or through ACH/check and PayPal.

 How do I pay for Animalia pet insurance?